phihonghoang/interactive-map-spa/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Map Library**: [Leaflet](https://leafletjs.com/) – used to render the interactive map and manage location markers.

+## How to Run

+1. Clone the repository.
+3. Open the project in your preferred code editor.
+4. Run the index.html file in a browser to launch the application.